Summer Law School

 If you are seeking continuing professional development (CPD), which includes no assessment for a reduced cost, please apply now by clicking on the individual unit links below.

-*The Summer Law School will be delivered online using a variety of delivery methods and will include the following intensive units:
+The most recent Summer Law School included the following intensive units:

 Professor Renata Salecl